cm2c-internet-measurements/rir-netdata/README.md

-# RIR NETDATA
+# RIR NETDATA v3

 ## Abstract

-Pipeline for producing a consolidated sqlite3 file containing:
+Pipeline for producing a consolidated sqlite3 file containing, now updated for python3 with better modularization:

 - an imported version of all five RIRs "delegated-extended" files
 - an imported version of a current snapshot of a RIPE RPKI validator